DCAN's past events - view the recordings via the links below

 Making the Switch - Induction Cooking with Emma Dean

 28 April 2022 - View the recording here

-Lachlan Hensey, Community Energy Project Officer at the Metro Community Power Hub (MCPH) will also be on hand to answer questions about induction cooking and talk about his work in helping communities switch to cleaner energy.
+Lachlan Hensey, Community Energy Project Officer at the Metro Community Power Hub (MCPH) was also present to answer questions about induction cooking and talk about his work in helping communities switch to cleaner energy.